apache/nuttx/configs/clicker2-stm32/README.txt

          other configurations (see text matrix below).

        2017-06-23:  Added test for TCP functionality.
 As of yet unverified.

        2017-06-24:  There are significant problems with the 6LoWPAN TCP send logic.
 A major redesign was done to better handle ACKs and retransmissions, and to work with TCP dynamic windowing.

-Current hangs because ACKs are not received.
+       2017-05-25:  TCP w/HC06 currently sends on packet than hangs.
+That one packet is 1220 bytes long (of 4096 byte total message length).
+          It is received by the server application correctly.
+The hang is probably due to remaining ACK-related problems.
+One retransmission is recorded in network stastics.

      Test Matrix:
        The following configurations have been tested: